shaho/reserve-next/README.md

 # Reserve Next
-A server side based React App based on Next.js
+A server side based React App based on Next.js and MongoDB